cksoftwaretech/wangfuk/EVIDENCE.md

 **🛡️ Pre-emptive Rebuttal:**

 **Anticipated Defense:**
 "Hong Kong is a small market.
 It is common for industry veterans to have past working relationships or joint ventures in other projects.
 These companies have separate legal identities, finances, and management teams.
 Cross-directorships in the past do not imply collusion in the present tender.
+Representing other companies occasionally is the same as "cameo role" in the entertainment industry.
 We competed fairly."

 **The Logical Trap:**
 1.  **Past vs. Present:** Owning a property *now* (Hau's wife owning Mega Praise's director's home) or having an *active* joint venture (Hau and Tam in Rich Surplus) is a **current financial link**, not a "past relationship."
 This creates a conflict of interest where one bidder benefits if the other wins.
 Hiding this is fraud.